On this page Skip this page navigation

 - Community consultation liaison officers and mineral development advisors

 - Fox River Resources

-The ministry also posted its Critical Minerals Framework Discussion Paper on the Environmental Registry of Ontario (ERO) on March 10, 2021.
+The ministry also posted its Critical Minerals Framework Discussion Paper (PDF) on the Environmental Registry of Ontario (ERO) on March 10, 2021.
 The ERO posting received comments from 21 unique contributors and the ministry also received 17 written submissions by email.
 Feedback was wide-ranging and comprehensive, covering all aspects of the Critical Minerals Framework Discussion Paper and its proposed key pillars.